 In all PLCs except FX2(FX), FX2C, and FX0N PLCs, the communication format can be set using parameters.
 When setting the communication format in FX0N PLCs, set the communication setting latched (battery backed) device (M8120) to ON.

-12.2.10 Remaining amount of data to be sent [D8122]
+12.2.10 Amount of remaining send data [D8122]

 This device stores the amount of remaining send data.